Tayvallich

-Tayvallich (pronounced TAY-vee-AL-ich; Taigh a' Bhealaich [t̪ʰɤj ə ˈvjal̪ˠɪç]) is a small village in the Knapdale area of Argyll and Bute, in Scotland.
+Tayvallich (pronounced TAY-vee-AL-ich; Taigh a' Bhealaich [t̪ʰɤj ə ˈvjal̪ˠɪç]) is a small village in the Knapdale area of Argyll and Bute, west of Scotland.
 The village name has its origins in Gaelic, and means the "house of the pass".
 The village is built around a sheltered harbour on Loch Sween.
-It has a primary school, caravan park, pub and village store.
-The local economy is based on tourism and fishing.
-There is also a local bus service that takes the older children to nearby Lochgilphead where the nearest high school is situated.
-Tayvallich has become a popular sailing centre.
-During the summer months a ferry (RIB) operates from Tayvallich to Craighouse, Jura, six days a week.
+The village has a caravan park, pub and village store.
+The local economy is based on tourism, fishing and has become a popular sailing centre.
+In 1961 it had a population of 72.

+The village has a primary school, the nearest high school is in Lochgilphead.

+Transport

+There is a local bus service to nearby Lochgilphead.

+During the summer months a fast passenger ferry (catamaran) operates from Tayvallich to Craighouse, on the island of Jura across the Sound of Jura, four days a week.

 Carsaig

 Tayvallich is split into two areas; Carsaig and Tayvallich.
 Loch Sween cuts northeast into the Knapdale Peninsula and the western shore of the loch forms a smaller peninsula.
 Towards the north end of this peninsula an isthmus is formed about a kilometre wide and the east side has an almost landlocked bay which is where Tayvallich is located and the west side of the isthmus is Carsaig Bay.
 A road now links Tayvallich and Carsaig.